 My instant response was “what have you done, you better not have wasted all our grenades”.
 He said that he thought he had seen something, but then it wasn’t there.
 We decided to swap his next tin to a glass of water and told him to say no to drugs.
 The usual FPS one-man army format then picked up again.
 Move and shoot, shoot and move…

 Along with the interactive visual storyline you pick up files and notes containing text information supporting the story, but we did not read these, we simply carved a channel of dead bodies along our chosen path.
 You can carry three weapons and some different types of grenades, they all pretty much to the standard “boom splat” damage.

 We were well into our case of ale before we started to get inklings this was not like any other FPS any of us had played.
 It started small, someone saying “did you hear that?” or “what’s that, oh… nothing there”.
 But as you play through the game you descend deeper into quite a disturbing tale of paranormal/secret government experiments.

-All in all it was a funny evening that led to some very brisk walks home by 3 men who are too old to be frightened of shadows.
-Although we did not get even half way through F.E.A.R 2 we would all recommend this to any FPS player that is looking for a fresh take on this tired genre.
+All in all, it was a fun evening that led to some very brisk walks home by 3 men who are too old to be frightened of shadows.
+Although we did not get even halfway through F.E.A.R 2 we would all recommend this to any FPS player that is looking for a fresh take on this tired genre.